adonisjs/adonisjs.com/content/blog_posts/articles/v7-feature-complete-update.md

 summary: AdonisJS v7 has reached its final form with stable APIs, revamped documentation, and a small breaking changes surface.
 Insiders can start building today.
 ---

-We're thrilled to announce that AdonisJS v7 has reached its final form and is now available for Insiders in closed preview.
-If you're a sponsor, head over to [insiders.adonisjs.com](https://insiders.adonisjs.com/) to access the documentation and start building with v7 today.
+We're thrilled to announce that AdonisJS v7 has reached its final form and is now available for Insiders in closed preview. **If you're a sponsor, head over to [insiders.adonisjs.com](https://insiders.adonisjs.com/) to access the documentation and start building with v7 today**.

-If you've been following along with the alpha releases, you already know that your feedback has been instrumental in shaping what v7 has become.
+If you've been following along with the [alpha releases](https://insiders.adonisjs.com/changelog), you already know that your feedback has been instrumental in shaping what v7 has become.
 Thank you for being part of this journey.

 The APIs are stable and locked.
 The documentation has been completely revamped with significantly better coverage. v7 is ready.